shivannis/xandr-docs-public/xandr-docs/articles/invest/conversion-pixels-advanced.md

 ```

+> [!WARNING]
-<b>Warning:</b> The revenue value passed in
-must be a purely numerical value in order for it to be properly logged
+> The revenue value passed in must be a purely numerical value in order for it to be properly logged in reporting.
-in reporting.
 For example, 10 would be valid, but $10 would not.

-Redirect URL/Piggybacking: redir
+## Redirect URL/Piggybacking: redir

 You can piggyback off the Xandr conversion pixel
 and notify your internal or third-party server about conversion events.